- Chart

 Threats

-- Geopolitical instability and trade disputes affecting global markets.
+- Geopolitical instability affecting global trade and projects

-- Changes in environmental regulations impacting equipment usage.
+- Stringent environmental regulations impacting manufacturing and usage

 Competitors and Market Share